 If tractor trailer crashes are head on collisions, fatalities would be more likely to take place.
 If anyone survives they would unlikely be able to resume normal lives as the injuries would be life changing.You may be Eligible to File a Personal Injury Claim in a Truck Crash

 All is not lost for victims of truck crashes as it is the legal right of a victim that has been injured or killed in such an accident to file a personal injury claim or a wrongful death claim.
 The first enables the victim to be free of the financial burden of an accident that was not his or her fault and the second compensates the family for their loss.

-It is important to hire a truck crash personal injury attorney who can gather sufficient evidence on your behalf to ensure you get the compensation you deserve.
+It is important to hire a truck accident attorney in Atlanta who can gather sufficient evidence on your behalf to ensure you get the compensation you deserve.
 Without an attorney you will have to take on the truck company’s insurer on your own which will probably mean a token amount will be offered at best – not the full amount.

 - Accidents Caused by Truck Driver Fatigue